Includes: Roundtrip Airfare, Hotel, Tours, Transfers and More!

 Interested in more?
 You can upgrade to a Suite and receive all 4 extras!

 Want an extra day to adjust to the new time zone?
 With this optional extension you will arrive to Beijing a day early and have one extra day to relax at the hotel before the tour starts.
 Note: tours are not included.
-Price of $150 per person includes:
+Price of $150 per person, based on double occupancy, includes:

 |3/28/2021||Retail Value||EJ Price||Savings Per Person||Single Rates|